 Like so many vestibular disorders, you should find solace in knowing that most people find a way to live a normal life again.
 They learn what works for them and move through.

-Treatment consists of a combination of dietary changes, supplements, exercise, VRT (vestibular rehabilitation therapy), CBT (cognitive behavioral therapy), and medications.
+Vestibular Migraine treatment consists of a combination of dietary changes, supplements, exercise, VRT (vestibular rehabilitation therapy), CBT (cognitive behavioral therapy), and medications.

 This is almost always the first form of treatment because it is the “lowest hanging fruit” to grab.
 Working with a registered dietitian to get food sensitivity testing is an effective first start.
 Many patients have followed the Heal Your Headache diet focusing on cutting out processed meats, cheeses, nuts in addition to limiting caffeine, alcohol consumption, chemical compounds, and additives.
 The Dizzy Cook is a good first step resource for VM diet advice.
 But of course, consult your doctor to work through a proper regimen.